Nivl/go-params/README.md

 * `uuid`: The value is required to be a valid UUIDv4.
 * `url`: The value is required to be a valid http(s) url.
 * `email`: The value is required to be a valid email.
+* `slu`: The value is required to be a valid slug.

 ### Pointers specific params